SciML/SciMLExpectations.jl/README.md

 ## Initial Condition and Parameteric Uncertanties

 ### Example
-Here, we wish to compute expected value for the number prey in the Lotka-Volterra model at 10s with uncertainty in the second initial condition and last model parameter.
+Here, we wish to compute the expected value for the number prey in the Lotka-Volterra model at 10s with uncertainty in the second initial condition and last model parameter.
 We will solve the expectation using two different algorithms, `MonteCarlo` and `Koopman`.

 ```julia
 function f!(du,u,p,t)